-Increasing age was found to decrease niraparib clearance in the population pharmacokinetic analysis.
-The average exposure in a 91-year old patient was predicted to be 23% higher than in a 30-year old patient.
-The impact of age is not considered to warrant dose adjustment.
+Age (range 26 to 91 years) was not a significant factor on niraparib clearance or volume of distribution in the population pharmacokinetic analysis.

-There is insufficient data across races to conclude on the impact of race on niraparib pharmacokinetics.
+There are insufficient data across races to conclude on the impact of race on niraparib pharmacokinetics.

 Paediatric population